airbnb/mavericks/docs/README.md

     fun incrementCount() = setState { copy(count = count + 1) }
 }

+/**
-/** Fragments in Mavericks are simple and rarely do more than bind your state to views. */ class CounterFragment : Fragment(R.layout.counter_fragment), MavericksView {
+ * Fragments in Mavericks are simple and rarely do more than bind your state to views.
+ * Mavericks works well with Fragments but you can use it with whatever view architecture you use.
+ */
+class CounterFragment : Fragment(R.layout.counter_fragment), MavericksView {
-    private val viewModel: CounterViewModel by activityViewModel()
+    private val viewModel: CounterViewModel by fragmentViewModel()

     override fun onViewCreated(view: View, savedInstanceState: Bundle?) {
         counterText.setOnClickListener {